 The historic port city of Cochin is the perfect starting point for exploring the Indian state of Kerala.
 The islands that make up Cochin (or Kochi) offer a taste of everything: history, culture, international influence and local culinary delights.
-The only real question is where to begin exploring the charming city of Cochin.
+The only real question is where to begin exploring this charming city.

-Many choose to start their visit by exploring the historic Fort Kochi on the peninsula of Mattencherry.
+Many choose to start their visit by seeing the historic Fort Kochi on the peninsula of Mattencherry.
 Here, gargantuan Chinese fishing nets line the seashore as old colonial buildings line the neighbourhood’s alleys and streets.
-Tourists also book their flights to experience the numerous Basilicas and churches remain as testaments to Cochin’s Portuguese past, while the remains of the VOC Gate and David Hall reflect the Dutch side of Cochin’s history.
+Tourists also book their flights to experience the numerous Basilicas and churches that remain as testaments to Cochin’s Portuguese past, as well as the remains of the VOC Gate and David Hall reflect the Dutch side of Cochin’s history.

 Certainly, Fort Kochi is a far cry from the cosmopolitan mainland of Ernakulam, where highlights include the Ernakulam Shiva Temple and the shopping mecca known as Marine Drive.
 Also worth the trip in Cochin is the Hill Palace Museum, where visitors can see the incredible collection of 95 diamonds and thousands of other precious stones that make up the Cochin Royal Crown.
 While visiting Cochin, the local beaches are a must, too.
 Cherai Beach is a particularly popular choice for its scenic views and safe shores.

 Visitors have little trouble getting around the city, thanks to Cochin’s plentiful public transportation options.
-A well-maintained bus system connects passengers with destinations throughout the city, while inexpensive ferries make it simple to travel between the various islands that make up Cochin.
+A well-maintained bus system connects passengers with destinations throughout the city, while cheap ferries make it simple to travel between the various islands that make up Cochin.
 Auto rickshaws offer an inexpensive way to travel directly to a destination in local fashion, while taxis, though more expensive, are a more comfortable option.